Is It OK to Ask Anyone, Even Celebrities, About Their Sexuality?

 There’s a difference between letting people come out on their terms and assuming they’re straight because they haven’t said otherwise.

-When actor Jack Falahee, who plays a gay character on ABC’s “How to Get Away with Murder,” was asked about his sexuality in an 2016 Out interview, he called the question “reductive,” saying, “I don’t think answering who I’m sleeping with accomplishes anything other than quenching the thirst of curiosity.”
+When actor Jack Falahee, who plays a gay character on ABC’s “How to Get Away with Murder,” was asked about his sexuality in a 2016 Out interview, he called the question “reductive,” saying, “I don’t think answering who I’m sleeping with accomplishes anything other than quenching the thirst of curiosity.”
 Actor Tom Hardy shut down a similar question about his sexuality, a full seven years after an Attitude interview in which he suggested that he had sexual relations with both men and women.
 “What on earth are you on about?”
-Hardy told the reporter before ending the interview with a terse “thank you.”
+Hardy asked the reporter before ending the line of questioning with a terse “thank you.”
 In 2016, singer Shawn Mendes, whose sexuality has been speculated about for years on the internet, shut down rumors that he’s gay with a Snapchat video calling out people who claim that he has a “gay vibe” because of the way he speaks and acts.
-“The focus should be on my music not my sexuaity,” Mendes said.
+“The focus should be on my music, not my sexuality,” Mendes said.

 MORE: 6 LGBTQ-Identifying People Share How Pride Has Changed Their Lives

 Regardless of whether these celebrities are gay, straight or questioning, they shouldn’t have to answer to anyone about their sexuality.
-Like Martin says, people have the right to figure out their sexuality on their own, without being put on the spot about personal questions they might not be ready to answer.
+Like Martin says, people have the right to figure out their sexuality on their own, without being put on the spot with personal questions they might not be ready to answer.
 However, there’s a difference between allowing people to come out on their own terms and assuming that people are straight just because they haven’t told you otherwise.
 In a perfect world, “coming out” wouldn’t exist: Sexuality in all its infinite forms would be normalized, and people would love who they love without anyone looking at them differently.
-But in age when children are still bullied, abandoned and killed for being gay, outing someone is rude at best and dangerous at worst.
+But in an age when children are still bullied, abandoned and killed for being gay, outing someone is rude at best and dangerous at worst.

-Someone’s sexuality isn’t a “scoop.”
+Someone’s sexuality isn’t a ‘scoop.’
 It’s their life.

 That’s not to say that questions about sexuality are off-limits.
-As long as it comes from a place of care and concern, rather than nosiness, providing someone with a safe space can help them come out—which, in turn, can help others do the same.
+As long as it comes from a place of caring and concern, rather than nosiness, providing someone with a safe space can help them come out—which, in turn, can help others do the same.
 The problem comes when people make unfounded assumptions about sexuality (based, for instance, on Jenner’s tomboyish qualities or Mendes’s “gay vibe” mannerisms) and ask them if they’re gay, only to punish them for their answer with judgment, smugness or gloating.
-“Assuming sexual orientation on external presentation or on behaviors alone can be problematic and actually can end up being quite shaming rather than affirming,” says Philip Rutter, PhD., a sexuality professor at Widener University.
+“Assuming sexual orientation based on external presentation or on behaviors alone can be problematic and actually can end up being quite shaming rather than affirming,” says Philip Rutter, PhD., a sexuality professor at Widener University.

 Someone’s sexuality isn’t a “scoop” or a “story.”
 It’s their life, and they have every right to keep it private.
 As a journalist who is also guilty of asking celebrities about their sexuality and personal lives, I’m a part of the problem.
 But I’ve learned that someone else’s sexuality is their story to tell.
 Not mine.